 - Mr. Wonderful received a direct reissue on CD in 1991 from MCA Classics’ Broadway Gold series.
 Oddly, the CD reissue re-ordered tracks 8 to 14 – when compared to the LP – which actually put them in closer order to the order in which each musical number had appeared in the show.
 The cover art was also re-created relatively faithfully.

-- The album can currently be purchased digitally at both iTunes and Amazon.
+- The album can currently be purchased digitally on iTunes in some countries (link above).